khoidauminh/coffeevis_rs/README.md

 This project also serves as my playground, so you'll see a lot of weird implementations in the source files.

 ## What's new in v0.5.0

+*Terminal and minifb mode have been moved to their own features.
+You'll need to recompile with `--features terminal` and/or `--features minifb` to use them.*

 v0.5.0 introduces Winit as the default window backend for Coffeevis.
-Cvis can still be launched with minifb with the --win-legacy flag.
-It's also Wayland by default.
+Cvis can still be launched with minifb with the --minifb flag.
+Coffeevis is now also Wayland by default.

 The app now has a new set of visualizers called Milk.
-These visualizers look more artistic and colorfull than the default set of visualizers (called Classic).
+These visualizers (should) look more artistic and colorful than the default set of visualizers (called Classic).

 With performance improvements Cvis should now use less CPU usage, and even less when idle.